-Oculus Quest 2 64GB vs. Oculus Quest 2 256GB: Which should you buy?
+Which Oculus Quest 2 storage size should you get?

 Pros

-- Lots of room for games
+- Even more room for games

 Cons

+Oculus Quest 2 128GB vs. Oculus Quest 2 256GB: Pricing and availability

+The Quest 2 is on sale for Black Friday!
+Be sure to check out the best Quest 2 Black Friday deals to stay in the loop with all the best sales.

-Both versions of the Oculus Quest 2 support the same exact features and have the same library of games.
+Choosing between the Oculus Quest 128GB vs. 256?
+Both variants support the same features and have the same library of games.
 The only difference is the amount of storage available and the price of each device.
-The Oculus Quest 2 is available for preorder now and starts shipping on October 13, 2020.

-Storage and price: Those are the only factors to look at when comparing these devices.
-They both support all of the same games and features, and the form factor is also the same.
+After a brief sales hiatus in August 2021, Oculus debuted a new SKU that doubles the amount of storage space to 128GB without changing the price of the original 64GB model.
+That means that we can once again recommend the most affordable version of the Oculus Quest 2 as the best version for most people.

+Gamers who might want to future-proof a bit could still consider the 256GB version, but the $399 price makes it a bit more difficult to afford.
+The original Oculus Quest 256GB version didn't make much sense to spend extra money on because original Quest games used to average around 1 to 2GB in size.
+These days, the best Quest games now hover around the 8 to 12GB range for many titles.

+The Oculus Quest 128GB vs. 256GB headsets have the same graphics, operating system, Quest 2 gaming library, and tech features.
+The form factor is also the same, so they work with the same Quest 2 accessories.
 They're even the same colors.
 The only difference is the amount of storage available and the price.

-The price jump might be the main deciding factor for users because you don't give anything up when you opt for the option with more abundant storage.

 |Category